Jesse-Ibarra/Jli43-CS388-001/README.md

 - [ ] **After all guesses are taken, user can see the target word displayed**

 The following **optional** features are implemented:
-- [ ] Duplicate letters in word are kept track of
 - [ ] User sees a visual change after guessing the correct word (confetti)
-- [ ] Once correct word is guessed or failure to guess right word, keyboard is automatically hidden
 - [ ] User can tap a 'Reset' button to get a new word and clear previous guesses
 - [ ] User will get an error message if they input an invalid guess
 - [ ] User can see a 'streak' record of how many words they've guessed correctly.

+The following **additional** features are implemented:
 - [ ] Toast messages for invalid word, right/wrong word guessed, game reset

-The following **additional** features are implemented:
+- [ ] Duplicate letters in word are kept track of
+- - [ ] Once correct word is guessed or failure to guess right word, keyboard is automatically hidden
 * [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough